-Why BPA/BPS is bad?
+Why BPA is bad?
 How does it affect?

 BPA mimics the function and structure of estrogen.
 Due to this, BPA will bind onto the estrogen receptors and deteriorate the bodily functions such as growth, cell function, energy levels, reproduction and foetal development.
 To make things worse, it may also disrupt the hormone receptors and alter their functions.

 - A recent study involving people, who avoided packaged and processed foods for three days, concluded that BPA levels are decreased by 66% in the urine of these participants.

 - Another study was conducted on two groups of people, the first group was made to eat one serving of fresh soup and the other was made to eat canned soup for five days.
 At the end of the study, it was found that BPA levels in the urine were 1221% higher for those who had canned soup.